pedropaim/Quad_Estimator/README.md

 ekfState(6) = ekfState(6) + dtIMU * z_psi_dot;    // yaw
 ```

+The yaw values are then constrained to +/- pi.

 ```
 if (ekfState(6) > F_PI) ekfState(6) -= 2.f*F_PI;
 if (ekfState(6) < -F_PI) ekfState(6) += 2.f*F_PI;
 ```

+An estimated attitude based on accelerometer measurements is computed as:

 ```
 // CALCULATE UPDATE
 accelRoll = atan2f(accel.y, accel.z);
 accelPitch = atan2f(-accel.x, 9.81f);
 ```

+The new roll and pitch estimates are then computed as a weighted sum between a the predicted attitude from gyrometer integration and estimated attitude from accelerometer measurements:

 ```
 // FUSE INTEGRATION AND UPDATE